Parent Involvement Plan

 Speaking up for every child – The district policies are posted on the board of education website.
 The school provides a student handbook for the regular school day and another for tutoring.
 All parents of 504 and special education students are given a parent’s rights booklet.
 Parents are also informed of their right to be involved in their children’s education at Title I meetings.

 Sharing power – Parents of MES students are encouraged to be full partners in the school decision making.
 We provide many opportunities for this partnership such as parent/teacher conferences, PTO, Meet the Teacher Night, Tutoring, Reading Night, and Math and Science Night.

-Middleton Elementary School agrees to implement the following requirements as outlined in the Every Student Succeeds Act (ESSA) of 2015:
+Middleton Elementary School agrees to implement the following requirements as outlined in the Every Student Succeeds Act: